kb3k/computer-vision-pizza-classifcation/README.md

 # computer-vision-pizza-classifcation

-Okay, here is a draft of a professional README for the GitHub repository, based on the provided source material:

-**Title:** computer-vision-pizza-classification

 **Description:**

 This repository contains a prototype that uses a combination of computer vision and natural language processing to classify pizzas.
 It leverages several powerful tools, including **LangChain**, **LlamaIndex**, **LLaVA**, and **OpenAI**.
 The goal is to demonstrate how these technologies can work together for pertinent pizza classification purposes.